Type of material fatigue

 The general trend of the influence of average stress on the S-N curve is shown in the figure below.

-The S-N curve when the average stress Sm=0 is the basic S-N curve.
+The basic S-N curve is obtained when the average stress, Sm, is equal to zero.

-When Sm>0, that is, under the action of tensile average stress, the S-N curve moves downward, indicating that the life under the action of the same stress amplitude decreases, or that the fatigue strength under the same life decreases, which has adverse effects on fatigue;
+When Sm is greater than zero, meaning the material is subjected to a tensile average stress, the S-N curve shifts downward.
+This implies that the life of the material under the same stress amplitude decreases, or the fatigue strength decreases under the same life, which has a negative impact on fatigue.

-When Sm is less than zero, meaning the material is subjected to a compression average stress acts, the S-N curve moves upward, indicating that the life under the same stress amplitude increases, or the fatigue strength under the same life increases, and the compression average stress has a favorable effect on fatigue.
+When Sm is less than zero, meaning the material is subjected to a compression average stress, the S-N curve shifts upward.
+This indicates that the life of the material under the same stress amplitude increases, or the fatigue strength increases under the same life, and the compression average stress has a positive effect on fatigue.

-The ultimate strength (Su) is defined as the ultimate tensile strength of high-strength brittle materials or the yield strength of ductile materials.
+The ultimate strength (Su) is defined as the ultimate tensile strength of brittle materials with high strength or the yield strength of ductile materials.

-The Sa-Sm relation of metal material N=10 ^ 7 is given in the figure, which is normalized with fatigue limit S-1 and Su respectively.
+The figure shows the Sa-Sm relationship of metal material N=10^7, which is normalized with the fatigue limit (S-1) and the ultimate strength (Su).

-Therefore, the Sa-Sm relationship under the condition of equal life can be expressed as:
+Thus, the Sa-Sm relationship under the condition of equal life can be described as follows:

 (Sa/S-1) + (Sm/Sn) = 1

-This is the parabola in the figure, called Gerber curve, and the data points are basically near this parabola.
+This is the parabolic curve in the figure, known as the Gerber curve, and the data points are primarily located near this curve.

-Another expression is the straight line in the figure, namely:
+Another representation is the straight line shown in the figure, which is referred to as:

 n(Sa/S-1) + (Sm/Sn) = 1

-The equation mentioned above is known as the Goodman line and all of the test points are basically above this line.
+The equation mentioned above is known as the Goodman line and all of the test points are generally above this line.

-The straight line form is simple, and under a given life, the estimated Sa-Sm relationship is conservative, so it is commonly used in engineering practice.
+The straight line form is straightforward and, for a given life, the estimated Sa-Sm relationship is cautious, making it a popular choice in engineering practices.

 2. Load form

-The fatigue limit of materials has the following trend with different load forms:
+The fatigue limit of materials exhibits the following trend for various load forms:

 S (bending)>S (stretching)>S (twisting)

-Assuming the same level of applied stress, the volume of the high stress zone in tension and compression is equal to the volume of the specimen under test.
+Assuming the same level of applied stress, the volume of the high stress zone in tension and compression is equal to the entire volume of the specimen under test.
 However, in the case of bending, the high stress zone volume is significantly smaller.

-We know that fatigue failure mainly depends on the magnitude of applied stress (external cause) and the ability of materials to resist fatigue failure (internal cause), that is, fatigue failure usually occurs in high stress areas or material defects.
+Fatigue failure is primarily determined by two factors: the magnitude of the applied stress (an external cause) and the material’s ability to resist fatigue failure (an internal cause).
+Failure typically occurs in high stress areas or at material defects.

 3. Size effect

-The influence of different specimen sizes on fatigue performance can also be explained by the different volume of high stress zone.
+The impact of different specimen sizes on fatigue performance can also be attributed to the varying volume of the high stress zone.

-When the stress level is the same, the larger the specimen size is, the larger the material volume in the high stress area is.
+When the stress level remains constant, a larger specimen size results in a larger volume of material in the high stress area.

 4. Surface finish

-The basic S-N curve of the material is measured by the standard specimen with good finish after fine grinding.
+The basic S-N curve of the material is determined by measuring the standard specimen with a good finish, which is achieved through fine grinding.

 5. Surface treatment

 As a general rule, fatigue cracks always originate from the surface.
-To enhance the fatigue performance, various methods are frequently employed in addition to the aforementioned improvement of the finish, various methods are often used to introduce compressive residual stress on the high stress surface of the component to achieve the purpose of improving the fatigue life.
+To enhance the fatigue performance, various methods are frequently employed in addition to improving the surface finish.
+These methods aim to introduce compressive residual stress on the high stress surface of the component, with the goal of increasing fatigue life.

-If the cyclic stress is as shown in 1-2-3-4 above, and the average stress is Sm, then when the compression residual stress Sres is introduced, the actual cyclic stress level is the superposition of the original 1-2-3-4 stresses and – Sres, becoming 1 ‘- 2’ – 3 ‘- 4′, and the average stress is reduced to S’m, and the fatigue performance will be improved.
+If the cyclic stress is as shown in the sequence 1-2-3-4, and the average stress is represented by Sm, the addition of a compression residual stress Sres will result in a new stress level of 1′-2′-3′-4′, which is a superposition of the original stress sequence and -Sres.
+This leads to a reduction in the average stress to S’m, resulting in improved fatigue performance.

-Shot peening is better when there is stress gradient or notch stress concentration.
+Shot peening is especially effective in areas with stress gradients or notch stress concentrations.

-The surface nitriding or carburizing treatment can improve the strength of the surface material and introduce compressive residual stress on the surface of the material, both of which are beneficial to improving the fatigue performance of the material.
+Surface nitriding or carburizing treatments can improve the strength of the material surface and induce compressive residual stress, both of which contribute to improved fatigue performance.

 6. Influence of environment and temperature

-The S-N curve of materials is generally obtained under room temperature and air environment.
+The S-N curve of materials is typically obtained under room temperature and atmospheric conditions.

-Fatigue in corrosive medium environment such as seawater, acid and alkali solution is called corrosion fatigue.
+Fatigue in corrosive environments such as seawater, acids, and alkalis is referred to as corrosion fatigue.

-The corrosion fatigue process is a comprehensive process of mechanical and chemical actions, and its failure mechanism is very complex.
+Corrosion fatigue is a complex process that involves both mechanical and chemical actions and its failure mechanism is complex.

-There are many factors affecting corrosion fatigue, and the general trend is as follows:
+There are several factors that influence corrosion fatigue, and the general trend is as follows:

-(2) In corrosive media (such as seawater), semi-immersion (or seawater splash zone) is more unfavorable than complete immersion.
+(2) Semi-immersion in corrosive media (such as seawater) is more unfavorable than complete immersion.